Chhota Shakeel: 1980s – 2000s

 Shakeel is one of the most-wanted men in India.
 He is wanted for murder, extortion, and terrorism, the last charge stemming from his alleged involvement in the 1993 Bombay bombings.
 After the attacks, Shakeel worked with Rahim Merchant (alias "Dogla"), a wealthy Pakistani from North Karachi, to create a voice proxy.
-Shakeel did this to conceal his voice while having conversations abroad, and wrote what he wanted to say to Merchant, who worked as his speaker.
-This helped keep Shakeel under authorities' radar.
+Shakeel did this to conceal his voice while having conversations abroad and wrote what he wanted to say to Merchant, who worked as his speaker.
+This helped keep Shakeel under the authorities' radar.
 Through Merchant, Shakeel brokered deals for the D-Company, conducted extortion activities, and helped run many arms operations on the ISI's behalf.
 Authorities believe that even if Shakeel was in fact dead, his voice impersonator Merchant would likely continue mimicking his voice to continue running criminal activities.

 Authorities suspect that Shakeel was responsible for international drug trafficking operations for D-Company, and worked with Afghan and Colombian suppliers.
-He was also interested in arms trafficking and real-estate, and bought several mines in Africa to begin his illegal diamond mining business.
+He was also interested in arms trafficking and real estate, and bought several mines in Africa to begin his illegal diamond mining business.
 Shakeel reportedly smuggled diamonds for the Ukrainian mafia group Odessa and bartered them for weapons.
 In addition to his Indian passport, Shakeel had two more – from Botswana and the other from Malawi – to presumably help him in his diamond business.
 The diamonds were smuggled by African nationals from countries like Sierra Leone, Guinea and the Republic of Mali.
 They were collected for further distribution in Botswana, South Africa and Namibia.
 They were then taken to Kenya, and then shipped to Dubai and Pakistan.
 Shakeel reportedly had real estate in countries like the United States, India, Pakistan, Morocco, Algeria, Sierra Leone, Tunisia, the United Arab Emirates, Kenya, Spain and South Africa.

 Shakeel was one of the mentors of the former gangster Abu Salem.
 He entrusted him with overseeing Bollywood's finances and acquiring their film rights abroad.
 Their partnership eventually ended and Salem branched out of the D-Company.
 In 1997, Shakeel reportedly claimed responsibility for the murder of social activist SM Khalid, the Bombay Bakers Association President, in Dongri.
-In September 2000, Shakeel openly agreed to have ordered an attack against Rajan, who was based out of Indonesia.
+In September 2000, Shakeel openly agreed to order an attack against Rajan, who was based out of Indonesia.
 In 2001, he was interviewed by India Today and claimed to have financed several Hindi films.